Buca

+Buca (/buːdʒə/, [budʒa]) is a municipality and district of İzmir Province, Turkey.
+Its area is 178 km2, and its population is 523,193 (2024).
+It is the biggest district of İzmir Province as terms of population.
+It covers the southeastern part of the agglomeration of İzmir and the adjacent countryside.

 History

 Buca was one of the preferred settlement areas of İzmir's community of Levantines.
 The great mansions they built in the 19th century stand to this day, most of them restored.

 The district center is situated slightly inland like the district of Bornova with which it shares important points in common, and on the higher ground that commands the southern shores of the tip of the Gulf of İzmir.
 Buca existed from the Byzantine times and was inhabited by Greeks, mainly farmers.
 However, Buca started to develop as of the end of the 17th century when the French consulate in İzmir moved there following the 1676 plague and the 1688 Smyrna earthquake that seriously shook İzmir's core as an international trade center.
 Its rich Levantine residents who acquired the surrounding vineyards typically had Latin backgrounds, as opposed to those who originally came from Britain and who preferred Bornova.
 But in the case both of Bornova and of Buca, the concentration in terms of ethnic backgrounds was far from having an exclusive nature.
 Yet, in 1770, following the failure of the Orlov Revolt, a revolt of the Greeks in today's Greece against the Ottoman occupation encouraged by the Russian Nobles Orlov in 1770 (during the Russo-Turkish War (1768–1774)), many Greeks from the revolted regions fled from Peloponnese, Chios, Andros, and Kythira and settled in Buca, contributing to the growth of the place.